 How do you test if a mental map is a useful one for the client to have?
 Put simply – does their world view make them feel happy?
 Do they get the results that they think they should?
 If they are in conflict all the time – if their mental map doesn’t fit with their experiences, then neither of these will be true.

 If their mental map is ineffective, it’s not that they are lacking intelligence, nor is it the fault of outside circumstances, but it may be that their world view is out of line with their experience of it.
 You can help align them.
-Read about cognitive dissonance and confirmation bias to understand more about this.
+Read about cognitive dissonance, confirmation bias and heuristics, effects and biases to understand more about this.

 See more on Wikipedia.